dadi/api/docs/install.ubnutu.md

 1. `sudo apt-get install mongodb`

-_For Serama's tests to run you will need stand alone 'mongod's running at localhost:27017 and localhost:27018_
+For Serama's tests to run you will need stand alone mongods running at localhost:27017 and localhost:27018.
+To do this you need to define a new mongod on 27108 -

 1. `sudo mkdir data`
 2. `sudo mkdir data/db1`